cparsell/music-spider/README.md

 NOTE: Use the address given in the text of the web app page, not the one you copied from Google Script.
 For me at least, they were slightly different.

  Sources:
- - I borrowed many core Spotify API code from https://github.com/Nitemice/spotify-backup-gas
+ - I borrowed many core Spotify API functions from https://github.com/Nitemice/spotify-backup-gas